Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Neural Network/Face Recognition.rst

 **To remove a specific registered face:**

-Enter the command **“DEL={Name}”** to delete a certain registered face.
-For example, “DEL=SAM”.
+Enter the command **"DEL={Name}"** to delete a certain registered face.
+For example, "DEL=SAM".

 **To reset all registered faces:**

-Enter the command **“RESET”** to forget all previously registered faces.
+Enter the command **"RESET"** to forget all previously registered faces.
 All previously assigned faces and names will be removed.
 You may register a face again by entering the face registration mode.

 **To backup and restore registered faces to and from flash:**

-Enter the command **“BACKUP”** to save a copy of registered faces to flash.
-If a backup exists, enter the command **“RESTORE”** to load registered faces from flash.
+Enter the command **"BACKUP"** to save a copy of registered faces to flash.
+If a backup exists, enter the command **"RESTORE"** to load registered faces from flash.

 Code Reference
 --------------